El Kabeer Awy

-El-Kabeer Awi (الكبير أوي) is an Egyptian sitcom featuring Ahmed Mekky.
+El-Kabeer Awi (الكبير أوي) is an Egyptian television series featuring Ahmed Mekky.

 Its first season was broadcast in Ramadan 2010.
 After Mekky broke his leg halfway through, the series continued under the name El Kabeer Awi 2, which was released during Ramadan in 2011.
-A third, fourth, fifth, and sixth season were released in 2013, 2014, 2015, and 2022 respectively.
+A third, fourth, fifth, sixth, seventh and eighth season were released in 2013, 2014, 2015, 2022, 2023 and 2024 respectively.

 Overview

 Mekky portrays three characters in this show via the use of wigs and makeup.
 He portrays the mayor of Al-Mazarita, a fake village in Egypt.
 Earlier in his life, he met an American woman and had twins with her.
 One child stayed in Egypt while the other went to America, both of whom portrayed by Mekky.
 Once the mayor is on his deathbed, his American-raised son goes to Egypt to claim his father's title.
 The sons battle to see who will take over, particularly which son is deemed the funniest.